k-0/MMM-Canteen/README.md

-# MMM-Canteen (Updated on 03 March 2020)
+# MMM-Canteen

-MMM-Canteen is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project.
+MMM-Canteen is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror) project.

 It shows the the menu including the prices of canteens from universities in germany and switzerland (based on openmensa.org).